-If there are errors, verify that you have obtained and installed the CXFS license keys.
-For more information, see "Verifying the Linux Installation" on page 70.
+If you are using client-side licensing and there are errors, verify that you have obtained and installed the CXFS client-side license key.
+For more information, see "Verifying the Linux Installation" on page 67.

 10. Reboot the system with the newly installed kernel: